FYS4535 – Medical Applications of Nuclear Physics

 After completing the course:

-• you have basic knowledge about the physical and chemical properties of radioactivity and radioactive substances.
+- you understand the basic physical and chemical properties of radioactivity and radioactive substances.

 Admission to the course